Mineral Rights in Texas: What Owners Need to Know

 - Use TexasFile for county deed research

-- No forced pooling for oil gives you leverage, but the Rule of Capture means inaction has consequences
+- Very limited forced pooling gives you leverage, but the Rule of Capture means inaction has consequences

 - Community property rules affect who can lease and who inherits